 Any Hatherleigh organisation or person can have their material published here, courtesy of our sponsors.
 Clubs and Groups can have their own web address and an email address too if they wish.
 All free of charge.
 If you have your own web site, we can act as a portal to guide more visitors to your pages.
 Let's put Hatherleigh on the world map together.

-Visitor Report: The August daily average hit 200 for the first time, largely due to our turbine-related coverage.
-September is building up to that figure and Carnival is coming!
-That's equivalent to 72,000 unique visitors annually.
+Visitor Report: The Carnival is over, suuddenly December has come and a New Year has arrived.
+HNY.
+And we're still runing at 72,000 unique visitors annually.
 Not bad for the smallest town in Devon!
 Why not advertise your business here?

 Editorial material herein is protected under International Copyright Laws.

 Strictly no reproduction of any material in this site is allowed by any

 means whatever, whether by reprographic copying, printing, photographic